 Parking infractions aren't important enough to have someone arrested...at least they aren't in Toronto.
 Parking tickets only affect an individual when they are looking to sell their vehicle, or to renew their plates.
 In order to get their plates renewed they must pay off their outstanding parking fines.
 Every time a parking officer types the license plate of a vehicle into their handheld device, they are able to see how many outstanding tickets and unpaid fines an individual has, and I have seen many individuals with hundreds of unpaid fines.
 In theory, when people have an unpaid ticket the city will look to a collection agency to get their money.
 I don't actually think this is actually in practice, as many people just continue to rack up parking tickets and avoid renewing their plates for as long as possible (AKA when they are fined by a police officer).
 I have heard of other cities that have a booting system in place, in order to have people pay their fines more diligently.
 Their car will remained booted until the city receives full payment of unpaid tickets.

-Do you find casinos to be depressing places to work?Yes, a ticket can be issued to someone while they are in their car.
+When would you order fighter jets to be scrambled?Yes, a ticket can be issued to someone while they are in their car.
 Our unit policy, however is to first ask them to move.
 If they do not comply then we can issue the ticket.
 Asking them to move is not mandatory, but we do it to be nice, as some people don't realize that they are parked illegally.
 Most people are happy to oblige, but those who refuse to listen can still get a ticket.

 It's hard for me to answer this without knowing the facts and circumstances.
 Specific situations require different forms of action.